 The RHC should serve as an information resource on housing and community development for each of the Region's municipalities and their residents.
-Having a housing point person and/or staff knowledgeable in housing was a goal of 53 percent of the Region's municipalities.
-Other goals were increased public outreach (35 percent), a dedicated housing information webpage (47 percent), promotion of subsidized Connecticut Housing Finance Authority (CHFA) and United States Department of Agriculture (USDA) mortgages (71 percent), and promotion of Accessory Dwelling Units (ADUs) (65 percent), were almost universally popular.
+Having a housing point person and/or staff knowledgeable in housing was a goal of 53% of the Region's municipalities.
+Other goals were increased public outreach (35%), a dedicated housing information webpage (47%), promotion of subsidized Connecticut Housing Finance Authority (CHFA) and United States Department of Agriculture (USDA) mortgages (71%), and promotion of Accessory Dwelling Units (ADUs) (65%), were almost universally popular.

-The RHC should also serve as the primary point of contact for partnering and coordinating efforts with nonprofits like the Homeownership and Opportunity for Everyone (HOPE) Partnership and Habitat for Humanity, and the National Association for the Advancement of Colored People (NAACP), as well as for developers looking to create affordable housing in the Region.
-Creating partnerships with nonprofits and developers was a goal in 65 percent of the Region's municipalities.
+The RHC should also serve as the primary point of contact for partnering and coordinating efforts with nonprofits like the Homeownership and Opportunity for Everyone (HOPE) Partnership and Habitat for Humanity as well as for developers looking to create affordable housing in the Region.
+Creating partnerships with nonprofits and developers was a goal in sixty-five% of the Region's municipalities.
 By tasking this to the RHC, the municipalities can ensure that developers and nonprofits are aware of the housing needs throughout the Region and that housing is being built where it can create the greatest benefit.